Join us on June 4 for a 1.5-hour session on keeping your dog’s attention!

 Soft latex or plush toys aren’t suitable for most growing dogs (although some dogs enjoy carrying a fleecy toy like it’s a puppy).
 Stuffed animals, particularly those with squeakers, tend to be disemboweled after only minutes of play, and latex ones are torn apart even faster.

 A game of tug with you or another dog makes many dogs’ lists of all-time fun activities, so knotted rope bones, strong rubber tug toys or large plastic bones are good additions to the toy box.
+When your dog is suffering from ear infection, learn more about the cure and click here.

 My first criterion when choosing a dog toy is, “Will it last longer than a week?”
 If the answer is yes, then the toy likely passes the safety test, as well.
 The second is, “Will my dog play with it?”
 Toy-treat combos, such as products made from rawhide, might be enjoyed by your dog, but don’t qualify as interactive or provide much mental stimulation.
 While some dogs are happy to make a toy from anything, it’s important to start teaching your dog early in puppyhood which objects are for playing, and which objects belong to you.